What to expect from specialists and how to get the most from appointments

 Preparing for the Visit

 Before you go to a specialist appointment, gather what matters.
 Make a list of what medications your parent is taking right now, including doses.
-If you can, write a summary of what's been happening, the symptoms or problems that led to the referral, and what your parent has already tried.
+If you can, write a summary of what's been happening: the symptoms or problems that led to the referral, and what your parent has already tried.
 This saves time in the appointment because the specialist won't have to extract it from you through questions.
 They'll have it in writing and can read it themselves.

 Also write down what you actually want to know.
 What are your main questions?
 What's your biggest fear?
 What outcome are you hoping for?
 You probably won't ask all of these directly, but having them clear in your mind helps you listen during the appointment for the answers without getting distracted by anxiety.
-If you're in the appointment and the specialist is talking about something you don't understand, you can say I'm not following that.
-Can you explain it a different way?
-That's not stupid.
+If the specialist is talking about something you don't understand, you can say "I'm not following that.
+Can you explain it a different way?"
+That's not foolish.
 That's necessary.

 Think about who should be at the appointment.
 Usually your parent needs to be there.
 You probably need to be there, to hear what's said and to help your parent remember.
 Other family members can be helpful if they add something, but an appointment with too many people in the room gets chaotic.
 Someone's always trying to ask their own questions or correct something the doctor said, and your parent gets lost.
 One other person besides your parent is usually the right number.